 Since then Wayne has entered a number of Australian competitions and been awarded prizes and commendations.
 His love of horses resulted in the invitation to compete in the William Inglis annual competition based on race horses.

 His love of art is coupled with his love of teaching art and fortunately for the Southern Highlands, Wayne currently tutors a class at the Bowral District Art Society and privately in his home, which sees others expressing themselves on canvas in an exciting and colourful form.

 Wayne has travelled overseas to Europe and Argentina which adds to the love of his world and the many things he has yet to put to canvas.

-Wayne and and his wife Linda, have lived in Bundanoon for over thirty years and have four adult children.
+Wayne and and his wife Linda, live in Bundanoon and have four adult children.